Blog

 Can Winston Francois work alongside an existing growth marketing firm we already have?

 Yes, this is a common starting configuration.
-WF comes in as the strategic layer, audits what the existing agency is doing, reframes the direction where needed, and manages the agency relationship as part of the engagement.
-Most companies find agency performance improves significantly when there is a strategic operator managing the relationship – not because the agency was failing, but because they now have clear direction on what to optimize for beyond channel metrics.
+WF comes in as the strategic layer, audits what the existing agency is doing, reframes direction where needed, and manages the agency relationship going forward.
+Most companies find agency performance improves significantly when there is a strategic operator owning the relationship – not because the agency was failing, but because they now have clear direction on what to optimize for beyond channel metrics.

 How does Winston Francois compare in cost to firms like Directive Consulting or Refine Labs?

-A WF fractional CMO engagement runs $12K-$22K per month depending on scope and time commitment.
+A WF fractional CMO engagement runs $12K-$22K per month depending on scope.
 Directive and Refine Labs typically run $20K-$40K per month for a full B2B SaaS demand generation engagement.
-The cost comparison depends on what you need: if you need execution in a specific channel, a specialist firm at the right budget delivers more execution volume.
-If you need someone to own the strategy and direct the execution, WF is the right investment, and you can pair it with a more targeted execution resource at lower total cost.
+If you need execution in a specific channel, a specialist firm delivers more execution volume at that budget.
+If you need someone to own the strategy and direct execution, WF is the right investment – and you can pair it with a more targeted execution resource at lower total cost.

 What does Winston Francois deliver that a growth marketing firm does not?

-The core differences are strategic ownership, pipeline accountability, and internal capability building.
+Strategic ownership, pipeline accountability, and internal capability building.
 WF owns the question of what the company should be doing and measures success at the revenue level.
 We also build the internal team and processes the company owns after the engagement ends.
-Growth marketing firms deliver excellent execution within their specialty but do not own the strategy above it, are not accountable to revenue outcomes, and do not build the client's capacity to run the function independently when scale requires it.
+Growth marketing firms deliver strong execution within their specialty but do not own the strategy above it, are not accountable to revenue outcomes, and do not build the client's capacity to run the function independently.

 Related Solutions